oneharry/alx-low_level_programming/README.md

-Writing C programming language and scripts to run them, across different projects projects
+Learning and coding in C programming language.
+This is done through tasks and projects